MitSoni/my-/README.md

 # my-
-thi is my first project
+this is my first project
+I am editing the READMe file.
+Adding some more details about the project description